When is New Student Orientation 2021 and what will I be doing throughout the week?

-New Student Orientation will take place August 21-25, 2019.
-Wednesday, August 21 is Move-In Day for new students living in the residence halls and the following days are filled with New Student Orientation sessions and social events for both new students and their families.
+New Student Orientation will take place August 17-22, 2021.
+Tuesday, August 17 and Wednesday, August 18 are Move-In Days for new students living in the residence halls and the following days are filled with New Student Orientation sessions and social events for both new students and their families.
 For a more detailed description of New Student Orientation events, please refer to the Schedule section of this website.

-How do I register for Welcome to the Pride?
+How do I register for New Student Orientation?

 Registration for New Student Orientation can be completed via EventBrite.
 All incoming students will receive an email from Eventbrite sent to their student email account.
 Students are asked to follow the instructions in this email to properly RSVP for New Student Orientation.
 Please remember to indicate how many family members will be attending New Student Orientation with you and purchase additional meals, if needed.